r-hub/proposal/proposal.md

 Other, more exotic platforms can be selected via configuration, or as one-time builds from the web app or the API.

+Having a CI also means that we will have projects, and need a database to store their settings, build history, etc. We will use a MongoDB database for this, except for the build output, which will be compressed and stored in a key-value datastore, e.g. Redis or something more lightweight.

 Repository:

 - `rhub-ci` Web app that handles the hooks from GitHub (and possibly other